 Yes.
 It’s important to wear sunscreen even if it’s cloudy during the day and you can’t see the sun.

-The sun radiates different types of rays.
-Visible rays are just one type—the sun also emits UVA and UVB rays, which are invisible to the naked eye.
+The sun radiates different types of rays including UVA and UVB rays which are invisible to the naked eye.
 UVA and UVB rays are harmful and can pass through clouds.

 Infrared rays, which the skin senses as heat, are absorbed by the water in clouds.
 That means that on cloudy days you may not feel the sun’s heat, but you’re being exposed to UV rays.
 You still need sunscreen to protect you, even when it’s not sunny or hot.